kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 consistent with `--reserved-memory` when the Memory Manager is enabled.
 **Mitigation:** The existing `validateReservedMemory()` check enforces this consistency.
 No additional validation is needed.

-**Risk:** Reviewers may treat this as a bug fix because hugepages are already GA, rather than as a feature.
-**Mitigation:** Kubelet flags are API, so this KEP treats the change as a feature. `SystemReservedHugepages` is rollout safety: when the gate is disabled, hugepages keys in `--system-reserved` and `--kube-reserved` are rejected, which is current behavior.

 ## Design Details